 METHOD:

-Combine cornstarch, flour (or semolina), and Old Bay seasoning in a plastic zip-top bag.
-Add the squid rings and tentacles and then shake and toss to coat.
+In a large zip-top bag, combine cornstarch, flour (or semolina), and Old Bay seasoning.
+Add the squid rings and tentacles, seal the bag, and shake gently to coat evenly.

 Quick Garlic Aioli